crixo/workshop-advanced-kubernetes-material/kubernetes/deployments-in-action.md

 nginx-deployment-4234284026-267f6   1/1       Running   0          3m        app=nginx,pod-template-hash=4234284026
 nginx-deployment-4234284026-g9819   1/1       Running   0          3m        app=nginx,pod-template-hash=4234284026

+---

 kubectl get rs

 NAME                          DESIRED   CURRENT   READY     AGE nginx-deployment-4234284026   3         3         3         2m

+---

+kubectl rollout status deployment/nginx-deployment

+deployment "nginx-deployment" successfully rolled out

 ```

-As defined in our deployment.yaml we now have 3 running pods in our cluster, all running `nginx version 1.7.9`.
+As defined in our deployment.yaml we now have 3 running pods in our cluster, all running `nginx version 1.7.9` and with the labels set as expected.